Physical Therapist Assistant: Duties, Pay + How to Become One

 A physical therapist assistant (PTA) works with a physical therapist (PT) in clinics or other medical settings to implement treatment plans and provide patient care to those suffering from conditions affecting their mobility.
 During their work, PTAs help PTs carry out rehabilitation plans so patients regain strength, recover from surgery, improve athletic performance, or heal from an injury or disease.

 In this article, you'll learn more about what physical therapist assistants are, their duties, and how much they earn.
-You'll also find what you'll need to do to become one, explore related careers, and encounter suggested cost-effective courses that can help you gain job-relevant skills today.
+You'll also find what you'll need to do to become one.
+We'll suggest some cost-effective courses that can help you gain job-relevant skills today.

-A physical therapist assistant (PTA) works in collaboration with a physical therapist (PT) to provide patients with rehabilitative care as they work to regain movement and mobility due to illness, injury, aging, or other disorder.
+A physical therapist assistant works in collaboration with a physical therapist to provide patients with rehabilitative care as they work to regain movement and mobility due to illness, injury, aging, or other disorders.
 PTAs may also help patients manage pain, meet fitness goals, or prevent injury through such methods as heat or ice therapy, stretching, and massages.

 A PT must possess a doctoral degree in physical therapy, while a PTA is only required to have an associate degree from a PTA program or a bachelor's degree in a related field, such as kinesiology.
 A PTA carries out therapies and implements plans devised by a physical therapist.